 *Concession rates apply to seniors (65+), children (5-13) and youth (14-18) with valid ID.

-- Zone 1-Encompasses the entirety of the City of Vancouver, including Downtown and the city’s Southern peninsula.
+- One: Encompasses the entirety of the City of Vancouver, including Downtown and the city’s Southern peninsula.

-- Zone 2-Covers the neighbouring suburbs on the North Shore, Richmond, Burnaby, and New Westminster.
+- Two: Covers the neighbouring suburbs on the North Shore, Richmond, Burnaby, and New Westminster.

-- Zone 3-Is constituted of the more distant suburbs to the East, including; Delta, Surrey, Langley, Coquitlam, and Port Moody
+- Three: Constituted of the more distant suburbs to the East, including; Delta, Surrey, Langley, Coquitlam, and Port Moody

-- The Airport Zone-Includes the three stations located on Sea Island, including YVR-Airport.
+- Airport: Includes the three stations located on Sea Island, including YVR-Airport.

 This surcharge is not levied for trips to the airport from the City Centre.